-British Museum started out as a universal museum with an initial collection from physician and naturalist Sir Hans Sloane.
+British Museum started as a universal museum with an initial collection from physician and naturalist Sir Hans Sloane.
 At that time, the collection reached as high as 70,000 pieces including some 40,000 books, 7,000 manuscripts, and an extensive collection of natural history specimens.
-The establishment of British Museum is something new in the history of the country: it was national, it did not belong to royalty or church and it was open to the public.
+The establishment of the British Museum is something new in the history of the country: it was national, it did not belong to royalty or church and it was open to the public.

-For the last seven years, British Museum is one of London’s most famous attractions.
+For the last seven years, the British Museum is one of London’s most famous attractions.
 The massive building is divided into several departments.
 The Department of Ancient Egypt and Sudan has the largest collection of Egyptian antiquities outside the Egyptian Museum of Cairo.
 Sir Hans Sloane had an initial collection of Egyptian antiquities of just 160 pieces, and now in modern times, it has grown to almost 100,000 objects.
-The key highlights of Egyptian collection includes The Rosetta Stone, The Battlefield Palette, Colossal red granite statue of Amenhotep III and Mummy of Ginger, to name a few.
+The key highlights of Egyptian collection include The Rosetta Stone, The Battlefield Palette, Colossal red granite statue of Amenhotep III, and Mummy of Ginger, to name a few.

 Over 100,000 pieces from the Classical World are housed in the British Museum’s Department of Greece and Rome.
 The collection comprises of objects gathered from as far the Greek Bronze Age up to the era of Roman Emperor Constantine I. The highlights of this department include the famous sculpture from the Parthenon in Athens and the Mausoleum at Halicarnassus and the Temple of Artemis at Ephesos, which are considered two of the Seven Wonders of the Ancient World.
-Important collection of ancient jewelry, Roman glass, Greek vases, bronze and silver are also displayed in the Department of Greece and Rome.
+An important collection of ancient jewelry, Roman glass, Greek vases, bronze, and silver are also displayed in the Department of Greece and Rome.